 Chia seed is what we call “hydrophilic” which means “water loving".
 They can absorb 10-12 times their weight in water.
 When water-logged, they form a gelatinous substance that is soothing to the digestive tract as well as beneficial in keeping the body hydrated and maintaining electrolyte balance.

 Recently, several studies have shown that adding chia seeds to your diet may help prevent and even treat diabetes, by helping to normalize insulin resistance, while reducing blood levels of fat and cholesterol.
 There is also evidence that including these tiny seeds in your diet can significantly improve cardiovascular risk factors in those with Type II diabetes.

 Chia seed is also an excellent plant source of Omega-3 fatty acids.
-These are essential fats that we need to keep our hearts healthy as well as for the formation of cell membranes—particularly in the brain.
+These are essential fats that you need to keep your heart healthy as well as for the formation of cell membranes—particularly in the brain.
 At present, the average western diet is deficient in Omega-3 fatty acids, so adding chia to the diet may help remedy that.
-Chia also provides Omega-6 fatty acids, another essential fat needed for good health, but much easier to find.
+Chia also provides Omega-6 fatty acids, another essential fat needed for good health, but much easier to find in the average diet.

 Protein has a number of functions in the body.
 It is the building material for the skin, bones, muscles and other tissues in the body.
 Whenever there is any damage to any tissues, either due to normal wear and tear, or to injury, protein is necessary to rebuild that tissue.
 It is also necessary to build brand new tissue, which makes protein very important to children and pregnant women.

 In addition, protein is a major component of enzymes, antibodies, and hormones, and functions as a regulator of fluid balance and acid-base balance.
 Protein is also involved in the clotting of blood and forms part of the transporters in the body that carry important nutrients.
 For example, hemoglobin, a protein in the blood, transports the oxygen from your lungs to your cells.